I received help for dyslexia at school; will this help continue at college?

 We hold formal curriculum update meetings for parents, guardians and carers to discuss progress with the Course Managers in January and February each year.

 If there are any issues of concern, Course Managers will make direct contact with parents, guardians and carers of students who are under 18 years of age.
-We also ask those students that turn 18 to sign an agreement so that we can stay in contact even though the student is now considered in law to be an adult.
+We also ask those students that turn 18 to sign an agreement so that we can continue to contact you even though the child in your care is now considered in law to be an adult.

 How can I discuss my current and future options for career and course opportunities?
 What happens if I think I may have chosen the wrong course?

-Impartial advice and guidance on careers and courses is provided through a Connexions advisor based within the Learning Resource Centre.
+Impartial advice and guidance on careers and courses is provided through a careers advisor, with regular sessions available.
+Speak to your tutor or Student Services for more details.

 What pastoral support do you provide?

-The College has a team of Health and Welfare staff which include a Chaplain, qualified counsellors, a Health and Welfare Officer and extensive networks for specialist support both on and off site.
+The College has a team of Health and Welfare staff, which includes a Chaplain, qualified counsellors, a Health and Welfare Officer and extensive networks for specialist support both on and off site.